50 Hyderabad farmers to take on Narendra Modi at Varanasi

 Reddy said turmeric farmers from Tamil Nadu, who also want formation of turmeric board, would also reach Varanasi.

-The BJP-led government at the Centre has failed to form a turmeric board, he alleged.
+The Bharatiya Janata Party (BJP)-led government at the Centre has failed to form a turmeric board, he alleged.

 Reddy said they were not associated with any political party.